10 Best Campgrounds near Missoula, MT

 10. Primitive and Dispersed Camping near Missoula

 Primitive camping is free and requires packing in all necessary equipment, including water and bathroom supplies.
 Dispersed camping typically takes place on the side of a gravel Forest Service road.
 Campers should look for previously used spots to set up camp and ensure adequate distance from the road and water sources.
+Some spots in the national forest, such as designated Recreation Areas, may have some restrictions on dispersed camping.

 Several fishing access sites surrounding the city also maintain minimal campgrounds.
 The Blackfoot River, for example, has several sites with campgrounds operated by Montana Fish, Wildlife & Parks.